nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## ARM MAP

-On NeSI systems we also provide the ARM (previous Allinea) MAP profiler.
+On NeSI systems we also provide the [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) (previous Allinea MAP) profiler in the `forge` module (as well as the parallel debugger DDT).
-It is meant to be user-friendly and works also with parallel applications.
+It is meant to be simple to use and designed for parallel applications.
-To use it you need to load
-`module load forge`
-and start `map`.
-We need to specify the executable (in this case `python`), the arguments (here `scatter.py`) and a working directory and if necessary the parallelization parameters.
-After running the executable, MAP shows the summary with different metrics, including memory consumption, floating-point instructions, and (most important here) a line based profile.
+The GUI can be started after loading `module load forge` and launching `map`.
+In the profile menu we need to specify the executable (in this case "python"), the arguments (here "scatter.py") and a working directory and if necessary the parallelization parameters.
+After running the executable, MAP shows the summary with different metrics.
 [![example-map-scatter](images/MAP_scatter.png)](images/MAP_scatter.png)
+In the default view we see on top following behaviors over run time: "thread activity", usage of floating point operations, and used memory.
+But even more interesting for us here, is the "total core time" presented in the lower box, where we can also go down the call stack.
+Thus, our focus is quickly pointed to the most time consuming source code lines, which we should concentrate in our optimization approach.
+The source code viewer in the middle helps us navigating and combining the data.

 ## Summary